memgraph/memgraph/docs/dev/query/planning.md

 way, we would generate:

     ScanAll (n) > Expand (n, r1, m) > Expand (m, r2, l) >
-        ExpandUniquenessFilter ([r1], r2)
+        EdgeUniquenessFilter ([r1], r2)

-Note that we don't need to make `ExpandUniquenessFilter` after the first `Expand`, since there are no edges to compare to.
+Note that we don't need to make `EdgeUniquenessFilter` after the first `Expand`, since there are no edges to compare to.
 This filtering needs to work across multiple pattern, but inside a *single* `MATCH` clause.